-The PREP will consist of the sections listed below and be submitted via Food for Peace's Management Information System (FFP's MIS).
-Some documents can be uploaded, other PREP data will be directly entered into FFP's MIS.
-For information on how to upload documents and enter information into FFP's MIS, please refer to FFP's MIS PREP Resources.
-In effort to streamline the approval process, FFP requests that you submit only initial and final documents.
-Please negotiate interim versions via Word or Excel.
+The PREP will consist of the sections listed below and be submitted via the Partner Portal.
+For information on how to attach documents in the FFP Partner Refer to the Partner Portal PREP Resources for guidance attaching documents.
+In an effort to streamline the approval process, BHA requests that you submit only initial and final documents into the portal; the AOR will communicate when a version should be considered final and thus submitted to the portal.
+Please submit interim versions in Word or Excel formats via email.
 Note: Only submit documents that are required per the PREP guidance.